Tarclael/Pemrograman-Web-Mini-Project/readme.md

 ## How to Run the Site Locally
 1. Download the ZIP file from the green **Code** button at the top of the repository.
 2. Extract the ZIP file to a folder on your computer.
 3. Open the `home.html` file using any preferred web browser.

-## Optional (Future Improvements)
-- Add responsive contact form with backend integration
-- Include animations or interactive portfolio sections
-- Improve SEO and accessibility features